 Introduction to the Journal

-This article is a work in progress and as time goes I will be adding things to it.
+This article is a work in progress and as time goes I will be adding things to it, like a Sennheiser HD700 Journal.
 Please refer to this table of contents for the sections:

 - Introduction – Page 1

 - I wish my HD800 sounds like the HD700 – Page 1